 If you're pregnant and can't stop drinking, ask your obstetrician or other health care provider for help.

-Because early diagnosis may help reduce the risk of long-term problems for children with FAS, let your child's doctor know if you drank alcohol while you were pregnant.
+Because early diagnosis may help reduce the risk of long-term problems for children with fetal alcohol syndrome, let your child's doctor know if you drank alcohol while you were pregnant.
 Don't wait for problems to arise before seeking help.

 If you've adopted a child or are providing foster care, you may not know if your child's biological mother drank alcohol while pregnant — and it may not initially occur to you that your child may have fetal alcohol syndrome.
 However, if your child has learning and behavioral problems, talk with your child's doctor so that the underlying cause might be identified.

-- Fetal alcohol spectrum disorders: Fact sheet.
-Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/fasd/documents/FASD_english_spanish.pdf.
-Accessed March 30, 2011.
+- Fetal alcohol spectrum disorders (FASDs).
+Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/fasd/index.html.
+Accessed March 6, 2014.